 Note that if you speak out about a wrongdoing publicly or through the media, the Act will not protect you against reprisal, unless the situation is urgent and under certain conditions.
 See the How am I protected? section for more details.

 Reprisal may be related to your employment conditions, in which case, it is the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) that will handle your complaint.
 You must file the complaint within 45 days of the action taken against you.
+In some cases, you can also go to your union.

-We may also forward the file to the Director of Criminal and Penal Prosecutions so that the possibility of prosecution can be assessed.
+When the Québec Ombudsman decides to carry out a penal investigation and, after investigation, considers that the evidence is sufficient, it forwards the file to the Director of Criminal and Penal Prosecutions so that the possibility of prosecution can be assessed.

 Anyone found guilty of such an offence is liable to a fine ranging from $2,000 to $20,000.
 The fine can reach $10,000 to $250,000 for businesses, associations or legal persons.
 These fines may be doubled for subsequent offences.